 Speaking of bloodlust, Hisoka Morow of Hunter X Hunter is seen with a powerful bloodlust during the Hunter Exam, to the point that Gon was stopped and terrified.
 Luckily, Hisoka managed to calm himself down.

-1. Peter Ratri (The Promised Neverland)
+2. Peter Ratri (The Promised Neverland)

-Most horrifying anime characters aren't out-and-out monsters or demons but rather humans with inhuman intent—like Peter Ratri of The Promised Neverland.
+Most horrifying anime characters aren't out-and-out monsters or demons but rather humans with wicked intent—like Peter Ratri of The Promised Neverland.